 Position yourself to apply for graduate training with Hearing and Speech in the Evening (HESPIE).
-This non-degree, post-baccalaureate program provides the pre-requisite coursework needed to apply to most hearing and speech sciences graduate programs.
+This program provides the pre-requisite coursework needed to apply to most hearing and speech sciences graduate programs.
 With HESPIE, you’ll acquire the knowledge of basic communication processes, as well as an understanding of speech, language, and hearing disorders and differences—including etiologies, characteristics, prevention, assessment, and intervention.

 HESPIE is a 15-month, eight-course, non-degree, post-baccalaureate program that provides a strong background for graduate training in Speech-Language Pathology, Audiology, and in Hearing, Language, or Speech Sciences.
 Upon completion, students should acquire the knowledge and skills to demonstrate knowledge of basic communication processes as well as knowledge of speech, language, and hearing disorders and differences, including etiologies and characteristics, prevention, assessment, and intervention.

 HESPIE offers two learning options: in-person or 100% online.